jku-vds-lab/jku-vds-lab.github.io/_publications/2023_visxai_hoxai.md

 # - streit # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Florian Holeczek
+- hinterreiter
-- Alexander Hillisch
+- humer
-- Andreas Hinterreiter
+- Benedikt Leichtmann
-- Alex Hernández-García
+- Martina Mara
 - streit
-- humer

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: VISxAI
 # when was this publication written/ when was the publication accepted (e.g. 2020)
-year: 2025
+year: 2023

 # if you have an explicit page you want to reference, use this tag; otherwise it will be generated from your doi
 publisherurl: https://visxai.io/ # add link to publisher page of your publication